sheepy0125/chemistry-car-controller/r41z-code/readme.md

 This is to act as a bluetooth bridge for a wireless serial connection.

-Please see the `serial-to-bluetooth` directory in the project root for more information on how this happens.
+Please see the `readme_serial_bluetooth_bridge.md` file in the project root for more information on how this happens.

 ## License information